shohei/pynquino-bsp-library/README.md

-# arduino bsp library
+# pynquino bsp library
+Work in progress

+# Reference
-The code was taken from the project folowing: http://igg.me/at/zynq
+The original code was taken from the project folowing: http://igg.me/at/zynq